SantiagoCabrales29/API-Testing-Workshop-2021/README.md

 This workshp follows a git flow.
 It is very easy to follow it as you have comments in the code and the name of the features follow the format feature/Number+Name of feature.

-The flow is the following
+The flow is the following:
 feature/1-Getting-Started

 feature/2-RequestSpecification

 feature/3-Environment-Variables

 feature/4-Separating-Logics

 feature/5-Introduction-to-Abstractions

 feature/6-Serialization-and-Deserialization

 feature/7-Adding-More-Tests

 feature/8-Gherkin-and-Clossure

 System under Test: